PedroNogacz/conversor-2esp/README.md

 1. **Connect each W5500 Ethernet module to the TP-Link modem** using standard Ethernet cables, matching the port assignments above.
 2. **Link the ESP32 and second ESP32 boards** with a direct UART connection.
 Connect TX (GPIO22) on the Modbus ESP32 to RX (GPIO21) on the second ESP32 and connect TX (GPIO22) on the second ESP32 back to RX (GPIO21) on the ESP32.
 This serial link carries the translated command from the ESP32 to the second ESP32.
 3. **Power each ESP device** according to its requirements (typically 3.3&nbsp;V regulated power).
 Ensure grounds are common if using UART between the ESP32 and second ESP32.
 4. **From the second ESP32, connect to the PC** via Ethernet over the TP-Link modem.
-The PC will receive DNP3 messages.
+Depending on the direction of travel the PC may receive either protocol.
 5. **Wire a mode button to the Arduino Uno**.
 Connect one side of a push button to digital pin 2 and the other side to GND.
 The sketch uses the internal pull-up resistor so the default state selects Modbus mode.

-With this arrangement, the Arduino Uno sender places Modbus frames onto the network, the ESP32 relays them via the serial link, and the second ESP32 converts the frames to DNP3 for the PC.
-Messages from the PC travel the reverse path back to the sender.
+With this arrangement, a Modbus command from the sender travels through the Modbus ESP32 then the DNP3 ESP32 before reaching the PC.
+If a DNP3 command is sent instead, it flows through the DNP3 ESP32, is converted back to Modbus on the first board and then forwarded to the PC as well.

 ### W5500 wiring for each board